Trudeau to resign as Canada's ruling party leader and PM – DW – 01/06/2025

 Trudeau to resign as Canada's ruling party leader and PMJanuary 6, 2025

-Embattled premier Justin Trudeau said he would step down as the leader of Canada's Liberal Party after nine years in office.
+Embattled Prime Minister Justin Trudeau said he would step down as the leader of Canada's Liberal Party after nine years in office.

 An increasing number of Liberal lawmakers, unnerved by a succession of gloomy polls, have publicly urged Trudeau to quit.